xintong621/project_adb/README.md

 ##### (A)Compile using Eclipse:

-Since we wrote our project using Eclipse， then it will be great if you are using Eclipse!
+Since we wrote our project using Eclipse，then it will be great if you are using Eclipse!
 If you are using Eclipse, simpliy import whole thing into Eclipse as a project.

 ##### (B)Compile in terminal: